mattsit/ph-machine-learning/README.md

 can have significant biological consequences.
 In this spirit, we find that mean squared regression errors as low as ~0.033 are achievable.

+## Authors
+#### Aman Dhar, Rudra Mehta, Matthew Sit.
+All three of us are undergraduates in CS 189, completing this project for extra credit for Fall 2017.
+Rudra and Matthew submitted a more biological view on this topic for their final project for BioE 134, Genetic Design Automation.
+Some background research, data collection, and fundamental modeling approaches may overlap, but the written deliverables and area of analyses will be unique.
+Permission to submit a related project to 189 has been provided by the BioE 134 professor, John Christopher Anderson (jcanderson [at] berkeley.edu), as well as CS 189 professor, Anant Sahai (sahai [at] eecs.berkeley.edu).

 ## References
 1. J. Anderson, 2017 10 09-Final Project, UC Berkeley, 2017.